sap-tutorials/Tutorials/tutorials/cp-portal-cloud-foundry-sapui5-app/cp-portal-cloud-foundry-sapui5-app.md

 [ACCORDION-BEGIN [Step 7: ](Review your site)]

-At the top right of the screen click the **Go to site** icon.
+At the top right of the screen, click the **Go to site** icon.

   ![Go to site](34_go_to_site.png)

-You will see that both groups appear in the runtime site – the `SAP` group with the URL app and the `Work in Progress` group with the SAP HTML5 app.
+You'll see that both groups appear in the runtime site – the `SAP` group with the URL app and the `Work in Progress` group with the SAP HTML5 app.

   ![View runtime site](35_view_runtime_groups.png)